AckerlyXu/heima/articles/redis-cache/cache-administration.md

 To test the resiliency of your application against failure of the primary node of your cache, reboot the **Master** node.
 To test the resiliency of your application against failure of the secondary node, reboot the **Slave** node.
 To test the resiliency of your application against total failure of the cache, reboot **Both** nodes.

 ### <a name="can-i-reboot-the-cache-to-clear-client-connections"></a> Can I reboot the cache to clear client connections?
 Yes, if you reboot the cache all client connections are cleared.
 Rebooting can be useful in the case where all client connections are used up due to a logic error or a bug in the client application.
-Each pricing tier has different [client connection limits](/documentation/articles/cache-configure/#default-redis-server-configuration) for the various sizes, and once these limits are reached, no more client connections are accepted.
+Each pricing tier has different [client connection limits](./cache-configure.md#default-redis-server-configuration) for the various sizes, and once these limits are reached, no more client connections are accepted.
 Rebooting the cache provides a way to clear all client connections.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > If you reboot your cache to clear client connections, StackExchange.Redis automatically reconnects once the Redis node is back online.
 If the underlying issue is not resolved, the client connections may continue to be used up.
 >
 >

 ### <a name="will-i-lose-data-from-my-cache-if-i-do-a-reboot"></a> Will I lose data from my cache if I do a reboot?
 If you reboot both the **Master** and **Slave** nodes, all data in the cache (or in that shard if you are using a premium cache with clustering enabled) is lost.
-If you have configured [data persistence](/documentation/articles/cache-how-to-premium-persistence/), the most recent backup will be restored when the cache comes back online, but any cache writes that have occurred after the backup was made are lost.
+If you have configured [data persistence](./cache-how-to-premium-persistence.md), the most recent backup will be restored when the cache comes back online, but any cache writes that have occurred after the backup was made are lost.

 If you reboot just one of the nodes, data is not typically lost, but it still may be.
 For example if the master node is rebooted and a cache write is in progress, the data from the cache write is lost.
 Another scenario for data loss would be if you reboot one node and the other node happens to go down due to a failure at the same time.
 For more information about possible causes for data loss, see [What happened to my data in Redis?](https://gist.github.com/JonCole/b6354d92a2d51c141490f10142884ea4#file-whathappenedtomydatainredis-md)

 ### <a name="can-i-reboot-my-cache-using-powershell-cli-or-other-management-tools"></a> Can I reboot my cache using PowerShell, CLI, or other management tools?
-Yes, for PowerShell instructions see [To reboot a Redis cache](/documentation/articles/cache-howto-manage-redis-cache-powershell/#to-reboot-a-redis-cache).
+Yes, for PowerShell instructions see [To reboot a Redis cache](./cache-howto-manage-redis-cache-powershell.md#to-reboot-a-redis-cache).

 ### <a name="what-pricing-tiers-can-use-the-reboot-functionality"></a> What pricing tiers can use the reboot functionality?
 Reboot is available only in the premium pricing tier.